 There are many different types of crimes that a less morally obligated individual can commit, and to make the processing and recording of these crimes easier and less complicated, our legal system has like crimes grouped into buckets.
 This assists the judiciary branch of our government with the trying and sentencing of individuals who have been charged with crimes.

 One of these classifications that crimes can be grouped into is the “Sex Crimes” classification.
 Because of the nature and sensitivity of crimes involving sex, special laws and procedures have been implemented to protect victims and ensure the general public is aware of any person’s status as a convicted sex offender.
 Sex crimes inflict lasting emotional damage on victims, and the sex crime laws are designed to mitigate the lasting emotional pain and fear felt by the victim, and to make it more difficult for a sex offender to repeat their crime once they are released from incarceration.
 It should be noted, however, that the penalties and restrictions for this classification are designed for very heinous crimes like rape, but you can be classified as a sex offender all the same even if you have been convicted of any of the charges described below.
-If you have been charged with a sex crime, it is imperative that you contact a qualified criminal lawyer in Sacramento as soon as possible.
+If you have been charged with a sex crime, it is imperative that you contact a qualified Sacramento sex crime lawyer as soon as possible.